Eschatologue/CM_wiki/docs/class/monk/dragon.md

 *The power of your draconic spirit now radiates from you, warding your allies or inspiring fear in your enemies.*

-As a **:rsc-b: Bonus Action**{ .rsc }, you can create an Emanation of draconic power that radiates 10 feet from you for 1 minute.
+As a **:rsc-b: Bonus Action**{.rsc}, you can create an Emanation of draconic power that radiates 10 feet from you for 1 minute.
 For the duration, you gain one of the following effects of your choice:

-**Frightful Presence**{.inl} When you create the Emanation and as a **:rsc-b: Bonus Action**{ .rsc } on subsequent turns, you can choose a creature within the Emanation.
+**Frightful Presence**{.inl} When you create the Emanation and as a **:rsc-b: Bonus Action**{.rsc} on subsequent turns, you can choose a creature within the Emanation.
 The target must succeed on a Wisdom save against your Focus save DC or have the Frightened condition for 1 minute.
 The target can repeat its saving throw at the end of each of its turns, ending the effect on itself on a successful save.

 **Resistance**{.inl} Choose a damage type when you activate the Emanation: **:dmg-acid: Acid**{ .dmg-acid }, **:dmg-cold: Cold**{ .dmg-cold }, **:dmg-fire: Fire**{ .dmg-fire }, **:dmg-lgtn: Lightning**{ .dmg-lgtn }, or **:dmg-posn: Poison**{ .dmg-posn }.
 You and your allies within the Emanation have **:dmg-res: Resistance**{ .em } to that damage type.